justqnoo/byzanlol/README.md

 # 🎮 byzan.lol
 byzan.lol is a free lightweight website that can be run from a singler html file with consistant updates almost everyday!
-How can byzan do it? byzan.lol can do this thanks to [maddox05](https://github.com/maddox05) 's ruffle player.
+How can byzan do it? byzan.lol can do this thanks to [maddox05](https://github.com/maddox05) 's ruffle player and just the internet really!

 ---